 This requires background checks and fingerprinting and training, so it is often hard to find people who are willing to go through all of this.
 If you know a foster family, ask them how to become a babysitter/respite provider for them.
 If you don’t know anyone who fosters, contact a local foster care agency or foster care ministry and find out if there is a family you could support in this way.

-3. Donate gently used items
+3. Donate new or gently used items

 4. Provide a meal

 When someone has a baby, family and friends gather together to provide meals for the family as the new mom recovers and the family adjusts to the new addition.
 While a foster mom may not be physically recovering from childbirth, this is very much the same situation.
 When new children arrive they may not sleep through the night (even if they are not newborns), they may not like the food they are being offered, or the new school they have to attend.
 These kids may not be babies, but their needs are great and it certainly takes some adjustment time.
 Meals could be a huge blessing.
 Consider taking a meal once a week or once a month or check out this website for creating a “meal train.”